BOOK NOW: Trophy Room Restaurant

 This is a rare opportunity to dine in one of our most exclusive rooms here at Turf Moor that isn't normally open to the public, so book now to avoid disappointment!

 To make a booking, please call our reservations team on 01282 700008.
-If the line is busy please leave a message and we will call you back.
+Alternatively click on the link below to fill out our online booking enquiry form below and a member of the catering team will call you back.

 Please note: